 The “All Aboard” play zones at London Transport Museum

-The big attraction for our toddler has always been interactive areas.
+The big attraction for our toddler has always been the indoor play area.
 There are two main areas to explore:

 For school-age children

 For kids age 5 and above, we would recommend following the recommended trail.
 Starting on Level 2, you can participate in the stamper trail and follow the history of transportation from the beginning until today.
 Most of the exhibition is hands-on, with real historic vehicles that you can sit inside and there are lots of buttons to press and screens to touch everywhere.

 Another museum great for school-age children, the British Museum is ~20 min walking away.

 The museum has a busy schedule with child-friendly activities for babies and toddlers as well for older children.
 We recommend that you check out their website or twitter account before going to make the most out of your visit.
 Also, check our tips for how to plan a great family day at London’s museums.

 As opposed to many of the big national museums in Central London, there is an entrance fee.
 Children under 17 go free.
 The good news is the ticket valid for a full year, which means you can visit time and time again.
 Included in the price is a guide and for children, an activity booklet.